-IN 2011, the US Army Corp of Engineers is forecasted lower water levels for Lakes Superior, Michigan and Huron.
+In 2011, the US Army Corps of Engineers were forecasted lower Great Lakes Water Level in 2012 for Lake Superior, Lake Michigan, and Lake Huron.
 High temperatures coupled with lack of snowfall in the upper Great Lakes are contributing factors to the decline.
-Lake Superior was expected to continue to face lower water levels from 2011 and was expected to drop another two inches over the next month.
-Currently lakes Michigan and Huron are 7 inches above the water levels measured in 2011.
+Lake Superior was expected to continue to drop from 2011 and was expected to drop another two inches over the next month.
+Currently, Lake Michigan and Lake Huron water levels are 7 inches above the water levels measured in 2011.